utkydv/Practical-Machine-Learning-Project/project.md

 ![](project_files/figure-markdown_strict/unnamed-chunk-11-1.png)

-Let us see the out of smaple error of this model
+Let us see the out of sample error of this model

     pred <- predict(mod,newtest)
     confusionMatrix(pred,newtest$classe)